chinasa056/HubSpot/README.md

 ## ✅ Solution

-FlexiSpace provides a seamless platform for discovering, booking, and managing verified coworking spaces and creative hubs across Lagos.
-By eliminating the hassle of searching for quality spaces and offering centralized booking and reviews, FlexiSpace meets the city’s growing need for flexible, cost-effective workspace solutions — while empowering hosts with tools for listing, managing availability, and secure payments.
+HubSpot provides a seamless platform for discovering, booking, and managing verified coworking spaces and creative hubs across Lagos.
+By eliminating the hassle of searching for quality spaces and offering centralized booking and reviews, HubSpot meets the city’s growing need for flexible, cost-effective workspace solutions, while empowering hosts with tools for listing, managing availability, and secure payments.

 ## 🎯 Goals & Objectives